 I first interviewed UK-based independent author Jane Davis in 2016 about her thoughts on writing and literary fiction (the link to that interview is at the end of this post.)
-Jane’s upcoming novel Smash All the Windows will be published in April though is currently available for pre-order.
+Jane’s latest novel, Smash All the Windows, was published in April 2018 and is currently available for purchase.
 Click here to order a copy now.

 Can you describe the type of writing that characterizes your output?

 Henry James wrote in an 1884 magazine article that a novel is ‘a direct impression of life’.
 My own favourite definition of fiction is ‘made-up truth’, which is pretty close.
 Whatever my subject-matter, I try to make sure that the end-product is honest, credible and authentic.
 I like to write about big subjects and give my characters almost impossible moral dilemmas.
 I don’t allow my characters a shred of privacy.
 I know what they’re thinking, what they’re feeling, the lies they tell, their secret fears.
 But I only meet them at a particular point on their journeys, usually in a highly volatile or unstable situation, and then I throw them to the lions.
 How people behave under pressure reveals so much about them.

 Do you plan your work in advance or discover it through the writing process?

 My process is slow and organic.
 I start with a single idea and take it to its natural conclusion.
 Most of my books have changed substantially during the writing.
 Pivotal moments may not surface until I’m several edits in, or until an editor comments, ‘I see the point that you were trying to make.’
 The final edit may give the impression that the writing arrives fully formed, but what the version the reader sees is an illusion.

 I was lucky enough to hear Pulitzer prize-winning author Elizabeth Strout speak a couple of years ago.
 Someone commented that she had a very economical style, and she said, “You should see the bits I cut.”
 Style owes much to the bits the reader never gets to see.